cristinawithout/2021-04-Li-C/1-Database.md

 * Each section SHALL have a screen with a list of items.
 * Clicking on an item from the list SHALL navigate to a page with detail about the item.
 * Users SHALL be able to read, create, update and delete each item.
 * Passenger data SHALL be populated from another application and must be stored locally.
+Each passenger belongs to only 1 flight.
 * Passenger data SHALL be read-only.

 # TASK

 * Design the relational database for the flight, airport, and passenger data.
+* How would your design change if each passenger can belong to multiple flights?
 * Write the SQL query to get all passengers for a specific flight.
 * Write the SQL query to get all flights leaving a specific airport on a specific date.